khakhalin/notes/00_words_to_lookup.md

 # Algos and top priorities

-* generate maze without recursion (with a queue)
-* quickly look through the book "Fluent Python", decide on how to best deal with it
+* quickly flip through the "Fluent Python" book, decide what to do with it
 * reimplement qsort and merge sort
-* super-toy model for graphs: if we can directly multiply by a laplasian (because the graph is so small).
+* super-toy model for graphs: if we can directly multiply by a Laplacian (because the graph is so small).
 Realize!
 Drop to Kaggle
 * https://en.wikipedia.org/wiki/Decision_tree_pruning
 * Timsort - reimplement
+* try mySQL Linkedin as a way to refresh
 * Generative vs discriminative models: https://stackoverflow.com/questions/879432/what-is-the-difference-between-a-generative-and-a-discriminative-algorithm
 * log regression - perfect the interview-like response
+* ripser - a package, what is it?
 * [[umap]]
 * [[tsne]] and how it's different from UMAP
 * json: https://www.w3schools.com/js/js_json_datatypes.asp